airborne-commando/tapermonkey-collection/README.md

 Basically just extracts links on a webpage, use this with archive.ph or wayback machine.

 Hitting clear will clear everything, even what's in memory.
+Will not clear downloads.